-I was reading a manuscript the other week in which the characters relied on each other’s names too much in dialogue.
-That is, believe it or not, a common problem, as is this other, slightly related one: characters who know each other well giving us background information in dialogue… producing language that real, breathing humans would never say!
+I was reading a manuscript the other week that included a lot of expository dialogue.
+In this instance, the characters relied on each other’s names too much when they were speaking to each other.
+This kind of telling in dialogue is, believe it or not, a common problem, as is this other, slightly related one: characters who know each other well giving us background information in dialogue… producing language that real, breathing humans would never say!

 “My darling husband Danny, can you please pass the mashed potatoes?” the wife asked.